MForrest00/Airbnb/Airbnb.md

 2. An average of 3 nights is used for all other locations.
 3. If a listing has higher minimum nights that the average length of stay, the minimum nights for that listing is used instead.

 Because of the size of the data source, pre-aggregated data was generally retrieved from the web server through SQL queries.
-This data was then written to RData files to enable Tableau reporting off of the data (in addition to the visualizations created through the ggplot2 package).
+This data was then written to RData files to enable Tableau reporting off of the data, in addition to the visualizations created through the ggplot2 package.

 ```r